 The good climate and sparse population make this pacific nation appealing.
 There are plenty of islands to set up on.
 It is mountainous in some parts and colder than you’d expect in the southern bits, but generally good weather for pastures.

 People here speak English and borrow a lot in culture from their Australian neighbors.
-The flora and fauna is unusual and will take some getting used to, but it’s not quite as intimidating as the wildlife in Australia.
-The nation has a large off-grid movement.
+The flora and fauna are unusual and will take some getting used to, but it’s not quite as intimidating as the wildlife in Australia.
+The nation has a large off grid movement.
 You can get some idea of what their lives are like here.

 South America: Uruguay

 Though it is squeezed between the two South American giants of Brazil and Argentina, Uruguay has plenty of unique offerings.
 For starters, the cost of living and of purchasing property is low.

 The nation is secure, ranking first in South America for peace and lack of corruption.
 Most of the land is fertile hills, and some is wetlands near the coast.
 Along with that is a great growing season, the nation is mild and doesn’t really have a winter.